damncabbage/deadname.id.au/_posts/2017-01-11-effective-types-type-wrappers-with-flow.markdown

 (And what is the performance overhead for this?)

 In the case of `Email`: just strings!
-"Wrapping" the types never transforms them.
+"Wrapping" the values never transforms them.
 The idea of `Email` being a separate thing is entirely for Flow's benefit, and pretty much evaporates when the program is run.

 Let's look at `TypeWrapper`'s definition:<sup><a href="#note-2">2</a></sup>